-The following results establish that a mixture of diffusion processes can be matched, in terms of marginal distribution, by a single diffusion process. \cref{thm:mixture_matching} is established in \citet[Corollary 1.3]{brigo2002general} limitedly to finite mixtures and 1-dimensional diffusions.
-The proof and the required assumptions are deferred to \cref{app:proofs}.
+The following result establishes that a mixture of diffusion processes can be matched in terms of marginal distributions by a single diffusion process. \cref{thm:mixture_matching} is established in \citet[Corollary 1.3]{brigo2002general} limitedly to finite mixtures and 1-dimensional diffusions.
+The proof and required assumptions are deferred to \cref{app:proofs}.

 \begin{restatable}[Diffusion mixture matching]{theorem}{resmixturematching} Consider the family of $d$-dimensional SDEs indexed by $λ ∈ Λ$

 corresponding to the family of path PMs $\{P^λ\}_{λ∈Λ}$.
 For a mixing PM $Ψ$ on $Λ$, let $Π ∈ 𝒫_𝒞$ be obtained by taking the $Ψ$-mixture of \cref{eq:sde_family} over $λ ∈ Λ$.
 In particular, define the mixture marginal densities $π_t$, $t ∈ (0,τ)$, and the mixture initial PM $Π_0$ by